PartMan7/Three-Island/README.md

 * The extension isn't working even though it's been installed!
 - Did you remember to enable the extension?
 By default, the extension is **disabled**; you can enable it by clicking the icon and hitting the toggle.
 If done correctly, the slider underneath the Dhelmise icon in the popup should be blue.
 ---
+* I did that, but it still isn't working!
+- Did you refresh the page?
+---
 * Do you plan on supporting XYZ feature?
 - If you'd like to see something added, let me know!
 I'll investigate and see if it's worth adding / is doable.
 ---